batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 ```

 Let's send the requests and test it.
 I used the Postman application for this.

-First of all, we start the server by saying `node.` in the terminal.
+First of all, we start the server by writing `node.` in the terminal.

 ```json
 PS C:\Users\batuh\Desktop\akinon-test-case> node .